umrover/mrover-workspace/admin/workflow_wiki/README.md

         * If not already on my new branch (`hotkey-docs`), I check it out.
         * Next, I make sure I am working off of the most up to date version of `upstream/main`.
           I do this with `git pull upstream main`.
-          For learning purposes, let's say I made a few code changes before `pull`ing.
+          For learning purposes, let's look at an example where I made a few code changes before `pull`ing and that there were changes to `upstream/main` as this is the trickiest sitation.
-          This doesn't change anything about our workflow but we can see that these unstaged and uncommitted changes were "fast-forwarded" on top of the changes I am pulling.
+          This doesn't change anything about the steps we do, but we can see that these unstaged and uncommitted changes were "fast-forwarded" on top of the changes I am pulling.
+          There were no merge conflicts I had to deal with in this scenario.
           ```console
           $ git pull upstream main
           From https://github.com/umrover/mrover-workspace